hellojyoti03/react-deep-table/ISSUES.md

 ## Issue Guidelines

-We appreciate your feedback and contributions to `react-share-pro`.
+We appreciate your feedback and contributions to `react-deep-table`.
 To help us address issues more efficiently, please follow these guidelines when creating an issue:

 ### How to Report an Issue

 1. **Check Existing Issues**:
-   - Before submitting a new issue, please browse the [Issues](https://github.com/hellojyoti03/react-share-pro/issues) page to see if your problem has already been reported.
+   - Before submitting a new issue, please browse the [Issues](https://github.com/hellojyoti03/react-deep-table/issues) page to see if your problem has already been reported.
 If you find a similar issue, feel free to add any additional information or comments.

 2. **Create a Clear Title**:
    - Use a concise and descriptive title for your issue.
 This helps us understand the problem at a glance.